vFiNALE/cloudflare-error-page/README.md

 ### Node.js/NPM

 A Node.js package is available in [nodejs](nodejs) folder.
-However currently it supports only Node.js but not web browsers, and we plan to refactor it into a shared package that works in both environments.
+However currently it supports only Node.js but not web browsers, and we plan to refactor it into a shared package, so it can work in both environments.

 (Thanks [@junduck](https://github.com/junduck) for creating this.)